inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 // more code...
 ```

+All we need to care about now is to make sure `recordCounter` can map the metrics correctly to the database tables when writing to it, instead of having to figure out all the details like,

+* handle mapping of metrics with tags
+* atomic operations for counters, gauages, etc

 ### Architecture

 This is what the overall structure looks like,

 ![Architecture](/assets/blog/metrics-with-timescaledb/arch.png)

 Nothing uncommon here as this is a pretty common service design.
-The metrics server is there mainly to make sure Timescale is not overwhelmed by connections as our other services that want to record metrics scales up and down.
+The metrics server is there mainly to make sure Timescale is not overwhelmed by the number of connections as our other services that want to record metrics scales up and down.

-While there are improvements that can be made, this has been working pretty well regardless of the load we’re getting.
+While there are improvements that can be made, this has been working pretty well regardless of the amount of load (including huge spikes) we’re getting.

 ## Challenges